 “But Elle!” she protested straight away, “He’s your Dad!
 He should talk to you, no matter what has happened!”

 “Charity, it’s just for the best.
 If he doesn’t want to speak to me anymore, we shouldn’t force him.”
 I replied, the lump in my throat growing thicker and thicker.

 “I’m sorry, Elle, if there was anything I could do to make him change his mind-.”

 “Well, there is nothing you can do so we just give up.”
 I interrupted her.

-“It’s been 2 years Charity, if he’s still not willing to voluntarily speak to me… it’s a hopeless case.”
-I sighed, completely and utterly defeated, “At least you tried, for my sake.”
+“It’s been two years Charity, if he’s still not willing to voluntarily speak to me… it’s a hopeless case,” I sighed, completely and utterly defeated, “At least you tried, for my sake.”

 “I really did try.
 Sorry it didn’t work out.
 Love you.”